DoTheEvo/veeam-prometheus-grafana/README.md

 Without any action the pushed metrics sit on the pushgateway forever.
 [This is intentional.](https://github.com/prometheus/pushgateway/issues/19)<br>
-But to better visualize the lack of information coming from the machines there might be some benefit to daily wiping pushgateway clean.
+To better visualize possible lack of new reports coming from the machines, it be wise to wipe the pushgateway clean daily.

 For this the dockerhost can have a simple systemd service and a timer.